Skip to contents

 table_regression(fit, exponentiate = TRUE)

-#> Logistic regression: am
+#> Logistic regression: smoking

 #>